arenjae/TauNet/README.md

 - Scapy (to send a package)
     - search for python socket example

+- Need to use threads to continue receiving while sending a message so no message gets lost

 #####Basic Code Outline:
 - Need an encrypt / decrypt function.
     - Functions will decrypt a message or encrypt a message using protocol specified by Bart